sswam/allemande/python/guidance-py.md

 Please use new features.

+Always use modern type hints such as list[str] | None, not Optional[List[str]]
+Repeat: Do NOT use from typing import Optional, List, Dict or similar!
-Always use modern type hints such as list[str] | None, not Optional[List[str]] We don't care about compatibility with older versions of Python. i.e. please DO NOT from typing import List, Dict, Set, Tuple or similar.
+We don't care about compatibility with older versions of Python. i.e. please DO NOT from typing import List, Dict, Set, Tuple or similar.